KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 ## Create the Pipes

-During this step, we will add the pipes which kill Flappy Bird when it touches them.
-In the image below, you’ll see two pipes with a gap between them.
-We will call this a `column`.
+The following steps add the pipes that kill the Flappy Bird whenenver they touch each other.
+In the image below, note the two pipes that have a gap between them.
+This is a `column`.

 <div>